anthfuller/F7-LAS/docs/README.md

 - Support governance, risk, and compliance initiatives.
 - Drive CI/CD, policy enforcement, and security reviews.

-## Licensing & Attribution
+## License & Disclaimer

 © 2025 Anthony L. Fuller.
-This work is independent of Microsoft and does not represent the views of any employer.
+All rights reserved.
+F7-LAS™ is a trademark of Anthony L. Fuller.
+Trademark application pending.

+This project was created independently by the author and is not affiliated with, endorsed by, or associated with Microsoft or any other employer.
+All opinions, design patterns, and documentation reflect the author's personal work.